playi/pxt/docs/language.md

 * arrays of int types are currently not supported; you can use a `Buffer` instead
 * locals and parameters of int types are not supported

+## Near future work

+There are following differences currently, which should be fixed soon.
+They are mostly missing bridges between static, nominally typed classes, and dynamic maps.

+* default parameters are resolved at call site; they should be resolved in the called method so eg. virtual methods can have different defaults
+* `x.foo`, where `x` is class and `foo` is method cannot be currently used as a value;
+  we could make it equivalent to JavaScript's `x.foo.bind(x)`
+* `Object.keys()` is currently not implemented for classes; when it will be the order of fields will be static declaration order
+* how to validate types of C++ classes (Pin mostly)?

+# Python

+## Supported language features
+The following language features should be fully supported and work according to the Python 3 language specification.

+* lists
+* dictionaries
+* function definitions
+* function calling
+* method calling
+* calling into any MakeCode library code
+* literals: strings, numbers, boolean, None
+* many list methods: pop, clear, index, count, len
+* many string methods: casefold, capitalize, center, count, endswith, find, index, isalnum, isalph, isascii, isdigit, isnumeric, isspace, isdecimal, isidentifier, islower, isprintable, istitle, issupper, join, ljust, lower, lstrip, replace, rfind, rindex, rjust, rsplit, rstrip, split, splitlines, startswith, strip, swapcase, title, upper, zfill, ord
+* many math functions: int, min, max, abs, randint
+* while loop
+* for-in loop with range(), array or string literal
+* break, continue
+* conditional statements (if, elif, else)
+* pass statement
+* variables*
+* if expression / ternary operator
+* comparison (in, notin)
+* byte literal
+* type annotations using ":" syntax
+* slice notation**
+* lambda

+*: variable semantics have slightly different scoping rules than Python 3 and global & nonlocal keywords are unsupported.
+**: some slice notation is not yet supported

+## Not supported language features
+The following language features are not yet supported.

+* with
+* assert
+* classes
+* __constructor
+* super()
+* global & nonlocal
+* raise
+* try
+* generators
+* attributes
+* import, import from
+* sets
+* list comprehensions
+* set comprehensions
+* dictionary comprehensions
+* await
+* yield, yield from
+* format strings
+* arrays
+* all list, string, math methods not listed above
+* *args / varargs